felixlu/awesome-stars/topics.md

 - [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt) - :rocket::star: Minimalistic, powerful and extremely customizable Zsh prompt
 - [fish-shell/fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
-- [tqdm/tqdm](https://github.com/tqdm/tqdm) - A Fast, Extensible Progress Bar for Python and CLI
+- [tqdm/tqdm](https://github.com/tqdm/tqdm) - :zap: A Fast, Extensible Progress Bar for Python and CLI
 - [hyperupcall/autoenv](https://github.com/hyperupcall/autoenv) - Directory-based environments
 - [Maximus5/ConEmu](https://github.com/Maximus5/ConEmu) - Customizable Windows terminal with tabs, splits, quake-style, hotkeys and more

 ## terraform

 - [DevopsChina/lab](https://github.com/DevopsChina/lab) - We hope all friends who are holding a fresh secret technique in the DevOps toolchain sign up for the online sharing in the community. 希望所有在 DevOps 工具链方面怀揣着一招鲜秘技的朋友们都报名社区的线上分享
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst
+It is a source-available tool that codifies APIs into declarative configuration files that can be shared amo

 ## testing